MICHAEL GARRIGAN

 About Michael Garrigan

-I'm a writer and teacher living along the Susquehanna River in Pennsylvania.
+I write and teach along the Susquehanna River in Pennsylvania.
 I love exploring the riverlands with a fly rod and believe every watershed should have a Poet Laureate.
 My writing has appeared in Orion Magazine, The Flyfish Journal, River Teeth Journal, The Hopper Magazine, North American Review, Gray's Sporting Journal, The Drake Magazine, and various anthologies and magazines.
-I am the author of two poetry collections - River, Amen and Robbing the Pillars - and was an Artist in Residence for The Bob Marshall Wilderness in 2021.
+I am the author of two poetry collections - River, Amen (Winner of the Weatherford Award for Poetry) and Robbing the Pillars - and was an Artist in Residence for The Bob Marshall Wilderness.
+My writing has been nominated for Best of the Net, Best Spiritual Literature, Best Small Fictions Award, and the Pushcart Prize.
 Feel free to reach out to me if you'd like to order a signed copy of a book, schedule a reading, or go fishing.

 Some Recent Publications